 Do you believe in guardian angels?
-What do they look like really?
+Do angels really rescue people?

 I remember this painting or print that my grandmother had in her living room.
 The evangelist Billy Graham even answered the above question with this quote from the Bible: “God will command his angels concerning you to guard you in all your ways” (Psalm 91:11).

-Thankfully mother heard Dawn’s calls, ran up the steps through the house and out to the swing set to rescue me.
+Thankfully mother heard Dawn’s calls and got there in time.
 And not a moment too soon!
 I don’t remember anything after trying to reach the swing with my foot unsuccessfully!
 Someone was watching out for me.

 Am I Just Lucky?

 My husband once told me how unfair it was that I was so lucky.
-He said if there was a bear in a dark room and he went in not knowing the bear was there, he would exit on the other side of the room badly mauled.
+He used this analogy about his luck versus mine: If there was a bear in a dark room and he went in not knowing the bear was there, he would exit on the other side of the room badly mauled.
 But if I went in under the same circumstances I would exit on the other side and when told about the bear, I would say incredulously: “There was a bear in there???”

 My life was spared yet again.